-UNS Energy is the Tucson, Arizona-based parent company of Tucson Electric Power (TEP) and UniSource Energy Services.
-TEP provides electric service to nearly 424,000 customers in Southern Arizona.
-UniSource, through its operating subsidiary UNS Electric, provides electric service to approximately 96,000 customers in Mohave and Santa Cruz counties.
-The company also delivers natural gas through another operating subsidiary, UNS Gas, to approximately 156,000 customers in northern and southern Arizona.
+UNS Energy is the Tucson, Arizona-based parent company of Tucson Electric Power (TEP) and UniSource Energy Services (UniSource).
+TEP provides electric service to more than 430,000 customers in Southern Arizona.
+UniSource, through its operating subsidiary UNS Electric (UNSE), provides electric service to approximately 96,000 customers in Mohave and Santa Cruz counties.
+The company also delivers natural gas through another operating subsidiary, UNS Gas, to more than 160,000 customers in northern and southern Arizona.

-A major component of UNS Energy’s sustainability strategy is energy resource diversification.
-The TEP Integrated Resource Plan and UniSource Integrated Resource Plan demonstrate how both companies are planning to build cleaner, more flexible resource portfolios.
+Energy resource diversification and carbon emissions reductions are major components of UNS Energy’s sustainability strategy.
+The integrated resource plans (IRPs) for TEP and UNSE demonstrate how both companies are planning to build cleaner, more flexible resource portfolios.

 Increasingly diverse, sustainable generation will create operational challenges that require new ways of managing the intermittency and variability of renewable resources.
 Through a partnership with the University of Arizona, TEP is using unique and highly customized forecasting models to predict solar and wind system production.

-UNS Energy is committed to a “green investment” strategy as the company transitions from coal-fired generation to providing more renewable and natural gas-fired power.
-TEP already is recognized as an industry leader in development of energy storage systems and offers an online dashboard that shows customers how much renewable power the company’s community-scale wind and solar power systems are generating in real-time throughout the day.
+TEP is committed to a “green investment” strategy as the company transitions from coal-fired generation to providing more renewable and natural gas-fired power.
+TEP already is recognized as an industry leader in development of energy storage systems and offers an online dashboard that shows customers how much renewable power the company’s community-scale wind and solar power systems are generating in real time throughout the day.

 UNS Energy’s subsidiaries provide commercial customers with affordable energy, economic development discounts and energy efficiency programs.
-TEP’s and UniSource’s economic development rates are designed to attract new employers and encourage existing businesses to expand their operations.
+TEP’s and UniSource’s economic development rates for electric customers are designed to attract new employers and encourage existing businesses to expand their operations.

 Safety is the highest priority for TEP and UniSource.
 Both companies are committed to working in a manner that prevents injury through a robust workplace safety program that promotes situational awareness through information sharing among all Fortis subsidiaries.

 UNS Energy’s commitment to sustainable growth and responsible governance enhances the value the company provides to customers and other stakeholders.
-This commitment guides the decisions of executives, directors and supervisors at all levels and in all areas of the company.
+This commitment guides the decisions of the board of directors, executives, managers and supervisors at all levels and in all areas of the company.

-UNS Energy’s Board of Directors draws on the expertise and strong business acumen of trusted business leaders with experience from the fields of utilities, defense, science, mining and medicine.
-Its members value integrity, accountability, collaboration and the creation of opportunities for the company and all of its employees.
+The UNS Energy Board of Directors draws on the expertise and strong business acumen of trusted business leaders with experience from the fields of utilities, defense, science, mining and medicine.
+Its members value integrity, accountability, collaboration, sustainability and the creation of opportunities for the company and all of its employees.

-The management teams for TEP and UES value innovation and excellent performance, and they promote an unwavering culture of compliance, safety and a commitment to customers.
-With strong leadership skills and thorough knowledge of company operations, our leaders are focused on improving efficiencies and generating value for a diverse set of stakeholders.
+The management teams for TEP and UniSource value innovation and excellent performance, and promote an unwavering culture of compliance, safety and a commitment to customers.
+With strong leadership skills and thorough knowledge of company operations, our leaders focus on improving efficiencies and generating value for a diverse set of stakeholders.